dummybob/blog/blog/2018-06/automated-database-deployments-iteration-zero.md

 ### #1 Model-driven approach

 With the model-driven approach, the desired state of the database is defined.
 The state is saved into source control.
-During the deployment, the tool will compare the desired state with the deployment target and generate a delta script.
+During the deployment, the tool compares the desired state with the deployment target and generates a delta script.
 This process will be done for each environment.

 ![](model-driven-approach.png)